 Using Rockwell Group’s original designs, New Project fabricated and installed four freestanding, modular structures in the school’s “Studio” in 2013.
 Each module was equipped with white boards and cork boards, as well as access to dropped electrical power sources so that students could easily attach computers, projectors, monitors, etc. Various seating and large work surfaces make up the remainder of the space, which could be transformed and moved to accommodate a number of various needs including events, lectures and presentations.
 Additionally, we built a custom reception desk in the shape of Roosevelt Island, the university’s future home, using layered furniture-grade birch plywood.This desk was later sold to a retailer who said that they wanted to use this as a retail display.

 A year and a half later, we’ve returned to the campus and spoke with Cornell Tech staff members Tamika Morales, Administrative Assistant, and Aaron Holiday, Managing Entrepreneurial Officer, to see how the units have been received and manipulated by the students.
 Here’s what they had to say:NP: In your experience here at Cornell Tech, how have you noticed the students using the furniture in “The Studio”?
 TM: The students have become very comfortable with the furniture.
+They particularly enjoy playing in the garden, and I hazard it’s because we bought some of the best wood picnic tables.
 They use the large piece, dubbed “Mamma Jamma”, the most.
 I’ve seen it used as a large desk and study area, a stage, and many other things.
 All of the furniture is used on a daily basis in a number of different ways.
 The furniture has actually become a very important part of the student’s “Hack Days”.
 NP: Can you elaborate on what a Hack Day is and how the furniture is used in the process?
 AH: Hack Days occur three times a semester.
 The objective of this 24 hour event is for the students to make accelerated progress on the projects they are building on campus, particularly technology and software.
 It creates a collaborative culture for people who are actively building things.
 The furniture is an integral part of hack day.
 We put the studio in a way that its setup is completely unusable; tables are flipped upside down, things are all over the place.
 Tamika and the team will pile all of the furniture up in the middle of the room with the white boards all around the space.
 Then, at the count of three, students will race and go after everything and grab what they want.
 It’s actually quite incredible to watch this completely disheveled space transform into a useable work area in less than a minute.
 The students can create and convert it into their own space, They take ownership not only of the project they are working on but the space they’re working in.
 This can only happen because the furniture is modular and on wheels.
 NP: That sounds exciting!
 Reminds me of the cornucopia scene in The Hunger Games, without all the violence of course.
 When we built the furniture we were really hoping that the students would take ownership of the space and utilize it according to their needs.
 It’s nice to see they are.
 Are there any other events that come to mind that the furniture was manipulated and used for?
 TM: Yes!
 We use it all the time for seminars, announcements, panel discussions, and most often for our weekly guest speakers.
 We call it Conversations In The Studio, where luminaries in the tech community are invited to come and speak to about entrepreneurship, engineering, art and other topics.
 The conversations are moderated by the students.
 We can pull out the stage, and set up chairs, but the rest of the furniture is pushed to the sides to accommodate the crowds.
 Sometimes the Google people come down to hear the speaker.
 NP: Have the students or speakers used the furniture in any way that has surprised you?
 TM: I saw someone actually doing pull-ups one day on Mamma Jamma.
 I also once saw someone turn one one of the pieces into their own space, complete with a “Do Not Disturb” sign on the outside, they found the remotes that are hidden inside the deskâ€¦ they really take ownership.
 The magnetic Cornell Tech sign gets moved everywhere and is played with to take pictures and whatnot.
 It’s always in a new spot.
 NP: There is a lot going on here everyday, and it’s not a huge space.
 It almost seems like this kind of set up was necessary.
 If the furniture was static and heavy, you would have been very limited as to what you could do with the space.
 TM: Yes, I think the students would have been very frustrated.
 It wouldn’t have the same energy.
 This isn’t our space, it’s their space.

 We have to say, we knew the furniture would be utilized, but we were pleasantly surprised how they have incorporated the furniture into their daily lives on campus.
 It is interesting that physical furniture is so heavily manipulated and depended on in such a technological setting.
 We are so proud of what we built, and think Rockwell Group really hit the nail on the head with the design.